zlociu/Xbox-Controller-Mouse/README.md

 Easiest way to compile is use Visual Studio.
 Just open project and click build and then run.
 Program will automatically detect your device.
-Program automatically close when you disconnect gamepad.
+Program will automatically close when you disconnect gamepad.

 ## Future improvements 💡
  - Battery check and alert if low energy.